summerdurrant/ebook-dashboard/README.md

 ![E-Book Dashboard in Alma Analytics](images/dashboard_overview.png "Overview Tab of E-Book Dashboard")

-### Dashboard Overview
+### Dashboard Customizations

-The dashboard has three tabs.
-The Overview tab provides a quick snapshot of e-book usage and turnaways by platform and month.
+The main customization that was made was modifying the appearance of platform names.
+Platform names come directly from COUNTER reports provided by vendors and are not always intuitive or user friendly.
+Tweaking their appearance makes the dashboard easier to read and understand.
+There are three broad categories for when platform names were altered.